Cedar Hill Nature Preserve

 Mulching machines are costly in both money and time out for repairs.

 Yaupon will re-sprout denser than before if it is just mulched.
 Re-sprouts must be properly treated with a Triclopyr (Remedy) herbicide mix.
 This should be done in May through September after the year in which the mulching was done.
 For smaller projects an individual plant treatment (IPT) process is practical and preferred.
 For larger projects a broadcast treatment is more practical.
+However, the determination of an herbicide mix and application schedule (1 or 2 applications) is an ongoing process.
+The mix discussed below was used in our project, but it only top-killed much of the yaupon.
+This still knocked down almost all the yaupon, allowing substantial growth of native grasses and forbs and setting the stage for a future successful prescribed burn.

 Mix: 10% Triclopyr, 90% diesel and blue dye as needed